pouryaPKGit/pouryaPKGit/README.md

 Hey
  i'm Pourya , i'm a frontend developer who love to learn and work with friends .

- started programing from 16 by c++ and after that i became interested in making website
+ started programing from 16 by c++ and after that i became interested in making website so i started with HTML & CSS and after 3 month started JS and after that started frameworks like React.js after that Typescript , Redux , and after these Next.js

 Expertise :